-- Why should you send a letter to a magazines?
+- Why should you consider sending a letter to a magazine?

-- How to make money by writing a letter to a magazine
+- How to make money by writing letters to magazines

 Magazines really need letters and true life stories from readers and you would be surprised at how few people actually write in.
 Some magazines get so few letters and life stories that they have to ask their journalists to make some up.
 Why not have a go yourself?

 Once you have read some of the letters in magazines you will see that you really don’t have to come up with anything amazing.

 Many of the letters are surprisingly bland.

 In fact, if you write in with something really extraordinary or salacious you might get a call from one of the journalists who will write your story for you and give you even more money for it.

 It is not time consuming and it could mean regular money if you write often and for different magazines.